 - Managing sexual desires

-He begins by revealing the reasons why he has set up a meditation room.
-He further discusses the benefits he feels from over ten-years of practising daily meditation rituals.
+In this video, Gary Gunn reveals his brand new meditation chamber.
+He begins by disclosing the reasons why he has set up a meditation room.
+He further discusses the benefits he feels from over ten years of practising daily meditation rituals.

-Moreover, he makes known the current meditations which have given him the best results, through to the time he invests into his practices.
+Gary speaks about what led him to start meditating after a serious car accident when he was eighteen years old.
+Moreover, he makes known the current meditations which have given him the best results, through to the time he invests in his practices.

 - How meditating can help you overcome fear in your life.
 Ranging from past trauma to fear and worries for your future.
 He also talks about how meditation helped him overcome his fear of financial difficulties.

-Specifically, how to remove the trapped energy in different parts of your body.
+Gary Gunn demonstrates a tried-and-tested meditation practice that allows you to release negative emotions from your system.
+Specifically, how to remove the trapped energy from different parts of your body.
 As a result, you will have greater emotional control.

 - How to use this guided meditation practice to explore your past and your memories.
 Above all, this will enact a stronger shift during your meditative practices.
 Included is a technique to remove anger, sadness, toxic shame and stress from your system.

 Gary Gunn demonstrates an advanced emotional clearance exercise.
 This allows you to get rid of any long-term toxic emotions that are stuck in your system.
 Including emotions generated by your past experiences and memories in life.

 - The core emotional clearance meditation helping you to get rid of deep-seated emotional issues in your life.
 Gary goes through the exact ritual that helped him to have a more relaxed outlook.
 He demonstrates certain body language postures which effectively give you even more clearance from toxic and negative emotions.